 Today is left free to allow for relaxing in the hotel or exploring the local area. /nDon't hesitate to enquire with the hotel reception regarding local attractions and travel options.

 Day 4 - Plymouth & Buckfast Abbey

 This historic naval city was the departure point of the Pilgrim fathers, James Cook and Charles Darwin./nAttractions include Gin Distillery tours, National Marine Aquarium (entry fees apply) and Royal Willam Yard./nHistoric Sutton Harbour is home to the Arts Centre and the Barbican Theatre with its striking Lenkiewicz mural./nA living monastic community situated on the southern edge of Dartmoor./nThe Abbey (free entry) is famous for its tonic wine, made from French mistelle and Devonian herbs./nThe whole site was rebuilt by French Benedictines, exiled fom France during the Third Republic./n

 Day 5 - Return Travel

 (Formerly the Cavendish Hotel - Part of the Leisureplex group from 31st July 2019).
-The Metropole Hotel in Torquay is the newest Leisureplex Hotel, which features a bar, games room, extensive lobby lounge, elevated panoramic terrace and 2 large entertainment rooms.
+The Metropole Hotel in Torquay is the newest Leisureplex Hotel, which features a bar, extensive lobby lounge, and a large entertainment rooms.
 The bright, airy dining room serves the full Leisureplex menu plus our Chef's nightly specials.
 A variety of evening entertainment is provided in the spacious entertainment lounge.
 All 96 guest bedrooms are en-suite and feature Freeview TV and tea/coffee making facilities.
 Seaview rooms are available at a supplement.